 Check out my video to se exactly what you’d like to cover on your two days in Saigon – there’s a lot to do!

 Check out this link for more of the best things to do in Ho Chi Minh City during your one week in Vietnam.

 Day 2: Mekong Delta tour

 Oh, you totally have to go on a Mekong Delta tour when you’re in Ho Chi Minh City, which is why I’ve dedicated day two to it.
 Book it locally and you can save money, rather than trying to book something online beforehand.
 There’ll be plenty of options.

 You can expect to spend a few hours on your Mekong Delta tour, so you’ll still have the afternoon to explore more of the Ho Chi Minh City on this itinerary for Vietnam.

 – You have to include the Mekong Delta on your 7 day Vietnam itinerary!

-The bus took us and around 10 others out to the Mekong Delta where we:
+The bus in Vietnam took us and around 10 others out to the Mekong Delta where we:

 - Rode a lot of different boats wearing the traditional hat